rustfs/docs.rustfs.com/docs/management/object/creation.md

 [2025-08-01 10:01:08 CST]    13B 1.txt
 ```

-After upload is complete, you can view it on the RustFS console.
+Verify the upload in the RustFS Console.

-### Uploading Files Using API
+### Using the API

-Use the following API for file upload:
+Upload a file via API:

 ```
 PUT /{bucketName}/{objectName} HTTP/1.1